pyeventsourcing/eventsourcing/README.md

 Add the Python `eventsourcing` package to your project.
 Run `uv init` to start a new project.

-    uv add "eventsourcing[pydantic,postgres,umadb]~=10.0.0a3"
+    uv add "eventsourcing[pydantic,postgres,umadb]~= 10.0.0a5"

-Alternatively, install directly into a Python virtual environment from the [Python Package Index](https://pypi.org/project/eventsourcing/10.0.0a3/).
+Alternatively, install directly into a Python virtual environment from the [Python Package Index](https://pypi.org/project/eventsourcing/ 10.0.0a5/).
 We recommended installing version 10 with the optional extras `pydantic`, `postgres`, `umadb`.

 * `pydantic` - modeling events with [Pydantic](https://pydantic.dev/docs/validation/latest/get-started).